ElectiveNodejs/exam_requirements/README.md

 # Exam Requirements
 Be sure to read the <small>[KEA Curriculum](http://www.kea.dk/fileadmin/user_upload/Uddannelser/Computer_Science/Curriculum_Computer_Science.pdf) (p.
 23 - 24)</small> before the exam.
-For the Danish speaking students <small>([Studieordning](http://www.kea.dk/fileadmin/user_upload/Uddannelser/Studieordninger/update_15/KEA_Studieordning_Datamatiker_01-08-2014.pdf)  (s.
+For the Danish speaking students <small>([Studieordning](http://www.kea.dk/fileadmin/user_upload/Uddannelser/Damatiker/KEA_Studieordning_Datamatiker_01-07-2015.pdf)  (s.
 24-25)</small>)

 **Prerequisites for being able to take the examination**
 The courses [2 mandatory assignments](/7/) has to be passed before you can attend the final exam.

 **Examinations and Preparation**
 The Exam in this elective is an oral examination.
 The examination is graded according to the 7-grade scale.

-The examination is carried out as follows: A single overall grade is given on the basis of an overall evaluation of the presentation and the subsequent examination.
+The grade is given on the basis of what the student knows of the curiculumn in this elective

-The examination starts with a 10-minute presentation.
+The examination starts with a short presentation of the project you decided to bring.
 The student is then examined for 20 minutes, including voting.

 **At the exam you will be evaluated on:**